 - You have been diagnosed with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.

 Medicare has 4 different parts, each designed to cover various medical expenses:

 - Medicare Part D (Prescription Drug Coverage)

-Want to know more about the 4 parts of Medicare?
-Click on the links above to learn more about each part.
-There are also 10 Medicare Supplement plans (Medigap) in 2020 that help pay additional expenses not covered by your Medicare coverage.
+This year, there are also 10 Medicare Supplement Plans (Medigap) that can help pay additional expenses not covered by your Medicare coverage.

 How does Medicare Work?

 With so many parts and numbers, it’s easy to get confused.
 Let’s break it down: